 Not every Sonos product supports the new Sonos S2 app and operating system.
 If you’ve been a Sonos user for ten years or more and you still use some of those original speakers or components, there’s a good chance that they won’t support Sonos S2.
 These speakers will not support S2:

 To update your newer Sonos speakers and components, you’ll have to cut the old ones out of the group.

 Most Sonos speakers and components will support the S2 update.
-When it becomes available this June, the Sonos app will tell you via push notification or within the app.
+The Sonos app will tell you via push notification or within the app.
 This will be a fairly simple thing for most Sonos users, but it gets a bit complicated if you have an older Sonos product that doesn’t support S2 integrated into your system.

 If you have a Sonos speaker or component that doesn’t support the S2 update, then the rest of the Sonos products its grouped with won’t be able to get the update either.
 You’ll have to degroup the component or speaker that doesn’t support the S2 update in order to upgrade the rest of the system.
 For instance, if you have two Play:5 (Gen 2) speakers and one Play:5 (Gen 1) speaker, you’ll have to de-group the older speaker to update your two newer Play:5 speakers.